 Failure to collect this information would adversely affect the quality of products and services DHS receives from contractors.
 Potentially, contracts would be awarded to firms without sufficient experience and expertise, thereby placing the Department's operations in jeopardy.
 Defective and inadequate contractor deliverables would adversely affect DHS's fulfillment of the mission requirements in all areas.
 Additionally, the Department would be unsuccessful in identifying small businesses with research and development (R&D) capabilities, which would adversely affect the mission requirements in this area.

-Many sources of the requested information use automated word processing systems, databases, emails, and, in some cases, web portals to facilitate preparation of material to be submitted and to post and collect information.
-It is commonplace within many of DHS's Components for submissions to be electronic as a result of implementation of e-Government initiatives.
+Many sources of the requested information use automated word processing systems, databases, and web portals to facilitate preparation of material to be submitted and to post and collect information.
+It is common place within many of DHS's Components for submissions to be electronic as a result of implementation of e-Government initiatives.

-DHS S&T uses information technology (i.e., electronic web portals) in the collection of information to reduce the data gathering and records management burden.
-DHS S&T uses a secure Web site which the public can propose SBIR research topics and submit proposals in response to SBIR solicitations.
+Information technology (i.e., electronic web portal) is used in the collection of information to reduce the data gathering and records management burden.
+DHS uses a secure website the public can use to propose SBIR research topics and submit proposals in response to SBIR solicitations.
 In addition, DHS uses a web portal to review RFIs and register to submit a white paper or proposal in response to a specific BAA.
 The data collection forms standardize the collection of information that is necessary and sufficient for the DHS SBIR Program Office to meet its requirements under 15 U.S.C.
 638.